|$749 – $1,249||Price Range||$745 – $1,095|

 Given Tuft & Needle’s firmness level, it should be fine for all sleeping positions (side, stomach, back), but as is the case with all foam beds, it’s not really made to handle heavier individuals.
 If you’re over about 230 lbs, you might want to check out our list of the Best Mattresses For Heavy & Obese People or our list of the Best Hybrid & Innerspring Mattresses.

-Tuft & Needle, however, retails for just about $600 for the queen, making it obviously cheaper than Layla and extremely hard to beat on price.
+Tuft & Needle, however, retails for just about $900 for the queen, making it cheaper than Layla and harder to beat on price.

 In any case, if you’re curious about the deals being offered today, make sure to visit our Mattress Deals & Coupons page.
 We try to list all of the deals that we see there and keep it updated on a daily basis.